 Tai Chi Chuan or any Tai Chi is a type of Kung Fu so at some depth it’s a martial art, but it’s also more than that.
-It’s a healing art, and a meditation in itself that can help one’s balance.
+It’s a healing art and a meditation in itself that can help one’s balance.
 It provides a tangible mind/body/spirit connection, as well as a deeper connection with one’s surroundings.
 It can do wonders for the ailed as well as athletes of all types.
 It’s also a folk dance (the only way I can fake the ability to dance is by repeating Tai Chi moves).

 Tai Chi is a physical art that betters one’s well-being and it’s also a metaphysical art that provides a way to cultivate energy.
 Tai Chi is all about developing grounding and rooting.
 Since it is done standing and walking, the meditative nature of Tai Chi is highly applicable and transferable to the rest of our day as we walk and stand around others.

 There are four main forms of Tai Chi: Chen, Sun, Yang and Wu and there are many different styles within each.
-No matter how different they are, each contain some of the same practices and entirely the same theories.
+No matter how different they are, each contains some of the same practices and entirely the same theories.

-In Tai Chi, there is not one superior type of posturing, there are only more dedicated practitioners.
+In Tai Chi, there is no one superior type of posturing, there are only more dedicated practitioners.
 The interesting thing about Tai Chi, as opposed to practically everything in the postmodern world, is as long as you keep in mind certain concepts you can’t do it wrong, you can only refine it.
-In this way there is constant potential to learn more from the same movement.
+In this way, there is constant potential to learn more from the same movement.

-In Tai Chi a couple movements are just variations of yoga’s warrior poses, only done with less of a deep stretch.
+In Tai Chi, a couple of movements are just variations of yoga’s warrior poses, only done with less of a deep stretch.
 And in the form I practice there are a couple of movements that involve brushing oneself, tapping certain body parts and even adding a moderate stomp.
 In Tai Chi, there is infinite variation and change is good.
-Being flexible and accepting of new ways to do things and new forms to do is a big lesson.
-It’s said that in the long form there is a variation of every movement possible and there is definitely a reflection of every martial art, healing and internal art.